-Action # Title Description Total Funds Contributing 5.1 ELA and Math Targeted Intervention Programs Online Academy will provide supplemental personnel to meet the academic needs of students by providing tiered supports and strategies in ELA and Math to support the academic achievement of all student groups, as measured by M5.1 and M5.2. \$153,821.00 No 5.2 Integrated Supports and Resources Online academy will provide students and families resources and coordinated services around mental health, social, and emotional well-being to help students feel connected and engaged, as measured by M5.3. \$135,647.00 No
+Action # Title Description Total Funds Contributing 5.1 ELA and Math Targeted Intervention Programs Online Academy will provide an additional Intervention teacher to meet the academic needs of students by providing tiered supports and strategies in ELA and Math to support the academic achievement of all student groups, as measured by M5.1 and M5.2. \$153,821.00 No 5.2 Integrated Supports and Resources Online academy will provide students and families additional intervention staff that can provide mental health, social, emotional well-being support to help students feel connected and engaged, as measured by M5.3. \$135,647.00 No